BayatGames/.github/SUPPORT.md

 > By interacting with this repository, organization, or community you agree to
 > abide by its terms.

-Hi!  👋
+Hello! 👋

-We're excited that you're using **Bayat** services and products and we'd love to help.
-To help us help you, please read through the following guidelines.
+Thank you for using **Bayat Games** services and products.
+We're committed to providing excellent support to our community.
+To help us assist you efficiently, please review the following guidelines.

 ## Contents